 - five reservoirs two at Dunwich, two at Point Lookout and Amity Point.
 This does not include the clear water storages at each WTP which are owned by Seqwater - six water pumping stations and mains as part of this distribution network.
-Detail regarding the entire drinking water distribution network can be found in our Drinking Water Quality Management Plan (DWQMP) on Council's website - 1,435km of water mains distributing water to 63,062 connected residential properties (excluding 6,443 vacant lots) and 2,390 connected non-residential properties - 1,235 km of wastewater mains, 140 SPSs and seven WWTPs to collect and treat incoming wastewater from 54,435 residential properties (excluding 1,146 vacant lots) and 1,934 non-residential properties across the existing wastewater connection area - Environmental Authority EPPR00874613 authorises the operation of the seven WWTPs and 46 of the 140 SPSs.
-The remaining 94 SPSs are managed under our general environmental duty (GED).
+Detail regarding the entire drinking water distribution network can be found in our Drinking Water Quality Management Plan (DWQMP) on Council's website - 1324km distributing water to 63,785 connected residential properties (excluding vacant lots) and 2,472 connected non-residential properties - 1,220 km of wastewater mains, 139 SPSs and seven WWTPs to collect and treat incoming wastewater from 55,021 residential properties (excluding vacant lots) and 2,016 non-residential properties across the existing wastewater connection area - Environmental Authority EPPR00874613 authorises the operation of the seven WWTPs and 46 SPSs.
+91 SPSs are managed under our general environmental duty (GED).